teorema-ai/autopath/GIGAQ.md

 # remove conda.yaml and conda-extras.yaml
 pip install -e .

-# dependencies (in addition to or overriding those in the env, slideflow and structured_eye)
+# dependencies (in addition to or overriding those in the env, slideflow and autopath)
 # TODO: incorporate into the appropriate requirements file
 # N.B.: some of these packages may cause conflicts with those already in the env.
 #   In part this is why they are being installed later